LiangJYu/QueueSea/README.md

-Demo of offline standalone plotting tool
+Demo of offline standalone plotting tool for replacing LG QC webapp

 Read in plant readouts and calculate additional parameters; load everything for plotting.